 According to Ken Hurwitz, head of OSJI’s Anticorruption program, “Too many conflicts around the world are fueled by the illegal sale of pillaged resources into global markets.
 Yet the international businesses and business people involved are rarely, if ever, prosecuted.
 The Swiss are to be applauded for taking on the hard work of pursuing this complex and important case.”

 Should this investigation lead to a trial, it would constitute a historical precedent.
-Indeed, it would be the first time in Switzerland that an economic actor would be on trial for the war crime of pillage, although this practice, in particular the looting of raw materials in conflict zones, has in the past decades reached alarming proportions
+Indeed, it might be the first time in Switzerland that an economic actor would be on trial for accusations of the war crime of pillage, although this practice, in particular the looting of raw materials in conflict zones, has in the past decades reached alarming proportions.

 Geneva, Bern, 4 August 2011